-With all that being said, I am obliged to add on that the other huge thing that contests did for me was provide me access to one of the best peer groups out there.
-Most of the friends that I have today came in some way or other from the math contest circuit, even though many of them will certainly not be doing math as a career.
-(This doesn’t technically relate to the question because it’s not something I was “taught”, but it would have been misleading of me to omit it; the social aspect of contests was huge for me.)
+With all that being said, I am obliged to add on that the other huge thing that contests did for me was providing me access to one of the best peer groups out there.
+Most of the friends that I have today came in some way or other from the math contest circuit, even though many of them will certainly not be doing math as a career.1

 Short answer: yes, but not in the ways people often expect.
 Long answer: this blog post.

-The useless literal answer is that “you have to decide that for yourself”.
-But I think the most surprising thing about math contests is the most important things you get have almost nothing to do with math, and are also largely independent of how well you end up scoring.
+The useless literal answer is “you have to decide that for yourself”.
+But I think the most surprising thing about math contests is the most important things you get have almost nothing to do with math (and are also largely independent of how well you end up scoring).

 I think of math contests primarily as a way to stimulate intellectual curiosity, cultivate good study habits, develop independent learning ability, and build a supportive community.
 Despite the fact that this is nominally a competition, I am not really that interested in talent identification or differentiating students.